zaphosting/docs/en/dedicated_raid.md

 > We're offering up to 2 SSDs in our dedicated server products, so you could use RAID0 or RAID1

 ## ❓ Which types of raid are there?
-Basically tehre are difficult raid types.
+Basically, there are different raid types.
 Since our dedicated servers are only offering 2 ssd bays, there is only a configuration of RAID0 or RAID1 possible.
 Other raid types would require to have more ssds.

 > RAID0 has slightly faster read and write rates